JennEYoon/datasciY/scipy2020/README.md

     - Monday Basian - to do
     - Tuesday Numpy -read most (Dask - parallel computing)
       * numpy was disaster due to presenter using ipython as format, not providing working jupyter  notebook.
 Material is slides is very good.
 But printer 2 sloda per page makes it very hard to follow along, constant scrolling.
 Should be provided as ppt or printed 1 slide per page in landscape page format.
 Maybe source file is no longer available?
       * after 45 min switched to Dask.
-Actually good presentation & timing.
-Was able to understand everything.
+Actually turned out to be a good presentation & timing, even though I didn't prepare before.
+Good use of pauses, and only focusing on a few main differences from numpy (or pandas) worked.
+I was able to understand everything.

     - Wed PyTorch (Pandas)
       (Titanic data, notebook saved to CoLab, Gdrive)